Step Into My Office

 The Home-Free Snapshot Series

-Brief encounters between The Office Hobo and other home-free folks, in Los Angeles and beyond.
+Brief encounters with other home-free folks, living in Los Angeles and beyond.

 … Lizandro made the decision to live home-free after a divorce with his wife of 14 years.
 Suddenly he found himself on his own, working a job that barely paid his expenses.
 Instead of moving further away from his time, spending precious time, money, and resources on his commute, Lizandro packed up his house and moved into his Volkswagen.
 Now, as a 43-year-old single man living in his vehicle, Lizandro is perfectly content.